spacetelescope/jwst/docs/jwst/nsclean/main.rst

 association that includes background or imprint images, these images will be processed using the same ``nsclean`` parameters as the science image.
-If a user supplied mask is provided, it will be used for all images in an association, otherwise, separate masks will be calculated for each image using the same input parameters.
+If a user supplied mask is provided, it will be used for all images in an association.
+Otherwise, separate masks will be calculated for each image using the same input parameters.